64th Bombardment Squadron: Combat in the Pacific

+Squadron B-24 Liberator in December 1943 (Note: Aircraft is Consolidated B-24D-115-CO Liberator, serial 42-40945 The Ace O' Spades.
+Photo taken 20 December 1943.)

 In November 1944 the squadron moved to the Philippines, helping the ground campaign on Luzon as well as conducting bombing missions against airfields, industrial installations and enemy installations in China and Formosa.
 In July 1945 it moved to Ie Shima Airfield, from which it flew missions over Japan, attacking railroads and airfields, as well as shipping in the Seto Inland Sea until V-J Day.
 After ceasing operations, the squadron sent its aircraft to the Philippines for reclamation and relocated to Fort William McKinley as a paper unit.
 It was finally inactivated in April 1946.

 Strategic Air Command operations

 Reactivated under Strategic Air Command at Davis-Monthan Field, Arizona on 1 October 1946 and, along with the other squadrons of the 43rd Group, absorbed the personnel and Boeing B-29 Superfortresses of the 40th and 444th Bombardment Groups, which were simultaneously inactivated.
 One of the first operational B-29 squadrons of SAC, the squadron was not fully manned or equipped until 1948.
 Trained for strategic bombardment missions during the postwar years, being upgraded to the new atomic bomb-capable Boeing B-50 Superfortress in 1948.
 Replaced the propeller-driven B-50s with new Boeing B-47E Stratojet swept-wing medium bombers in 1954, capable of flying at high subsonic speeds and primarily designed for penetrating the airspace of the Soviet Union.
 In the late 1950s, the B-47 was considered to be reaching obsolescence, and was being phased out of SAC's strategic arsenal.
 Began sending aircraft to other B-47 wings as replacements in late 1959, sending the last of its B-47s to the Military Aircraft Storage and Disposition Center in Arizona in early 1960.